-There is a very simple way to get your system to sound good and it has taken me many years to find this very simple trick!
+There is an effortless way to get your system to sound good, and it has taken me many years to find this straightforward trick!

 - Place your speakers just a few inches from the wall and then move your speakers so that the centre of each speaker is about 2.9 – 3.0 meters apart.

 - Next, you place your listening chair about 3 meters in the front, so you have formed a nearly perfect triangle, and this is where you start.